TheArturthur/CoppermindScraper/Cosmere/Alethkar.md

   The Vorin Havah
 #### Feminine Fashion
 The Vorin Havah is a very common form of clothing amongst Lighteyed women in Alethkar.
 It is formfitting through the bust, shoulders, and waist, and has a flowing skirt; fitting with Vorin ideals, these Havah have a long left sleeve, hiding their [[Safehand\|safehand]].
 These sleeves often have a pouch to store belongings known as a safepouch.
 Havah are often made of brightly coloured silk, which is thin enough to allow women to easily grip objects with their safehand, when necessary.
 Alethi women also wear skirts and blouses.
+Some southern Alethi wear their skirts and blouses after a certain Southern style, it is currently unknown what this style entails however.
 An ancient style of clothing, now only used in weddings, has a very loose fit, and drooping sleeves, as well as a graceful drape.
 Alethi women also wear a lot of make-up.
 The Monarch, and the people in his family, have access to the royal make-up artists.
 Havah often have elaborate embroidery, sometimes taking the form of multifarious designs, hatchings, and stylized glyphs.
 The colors on a piece of clothing also have meaning, on at least some occasions, and the color red stands for luck.
 Alethi consider a slender neck and a large mouth to be unattractive.
 Lighteyed women often have their hair woven in intricate braids, which are secured on top of their heads by four steel spikes.
 Their braids are either arranged in intricate patterns or in a loose pile.
 The hair-spikes pinning the braids together are considered to be traditional in Alethi culture.
 Some women deign to use different metals, such as gold, to construct these spikes; some even choose to wear a different number of spikes in their hair, such as six.
 Sometimes hair-spikes are designed to resemble Shardblades.
 Some women also have ribbons or intricate headdresses woven into their braids.
 These headdresses might only be for special occasions however.
 Darkeyed women tend to wear simpler clothing, such as blouses and skirts or trousers.
 They also tend to wear gloves on their safehand rather than large sleeves.
 This is done so that they are able to more easily perform household duties.
 Wearing a glove on the safehand in this manner is seen as immodest and an inherent sign of lower class, and therefore is not typically practiced by lighteyes.
 Some darkeyed women also cut their fingers out of the glove.
 It is common for prostitutes to dress with their safehand uncovered.